5 Things to Know About Kansas City Chiefs Isiah Pacheco

 His Numbers

-Pacheco’s numbers in his first two seasons in the league are nothing to scoff at, particularly considering he had to fight for the position as the starting running back during his first season.
-He’s amassed 375 attempts for 1,765 yards and 12 TDs.
-And oh, yes, a Super Bowl ring during Super Bowl LVII.
-Soon, we might be saying two.
+Pacheco’s numbers in his first three seasons in the league are nothing to scoff at, particularly considering he had to fight for the position as the starting running back during his first season and that he was injured for most of the 2024 season.
+He’s amassed 458 attempts for 2,075 yards and 13 TDs.
+And oh, yes, a Super Bowl ring during Super Bowl LVII and LVIII.
+Soon, we might have three.